nithishak/differential-gene-analysis/README.md

 # Project name
 Differential gene analysis for microarray data using limma and visualization of analysis though volcano plots

+## Note
+Please refer to individual directory READMEs for detailed information and instructions.
+Diagrams are included as well.

 ## Environment
 - OS: Ubuntu
 - R : 3.4.1